Mohilpalav/sentiment-analysis/README.md

 ***This code was written as part of the coursework of the CS-510 (Introduction to Artificial Intelligence) course at Drexel University.***

-Sentiment analysis of movie and actor reviews using N-gram model and Naïve-Bayes Classifier in python.
+Sentiment analysis of movie reviews using N-gram model and Naïve-Bayes Classifier in python.

 We train the model using positive and negative reviews using an unigram model and use the model to classify whether a review is positive, negative or neutral using the Naïve-Bayes Classifier.
 We evaluate the model using macro averaging.
 The second model uses bigrams and a few preprocessing techniques to improve the overall accuracy.